IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

 ```
 {: .output}

-Now if we run the sort function but with the ! then
+Now if we run the sort function but with the **!**, the list will retain the sorted format because we used the ! after the **sort** function:
 ```matlab
 sort!(v)
 ```